janmg/blob-to-queue/README.md

 and as a bonus for nsgflowlogs, create statistics by grouping the packets and calculating stats about packets and bytes in and out.

 # Running
-go run blob-to-queue.go flatevent.go config.go ecs.go blob.go nsgflowlogs.go format.go azure-eventhub.go kafka.go mqtt.go ampq.go zeromq.go stdout.go append.go stats.go
+go run blob-to-queue.go flatevent.go config.go ecs.go blob.go nsgflowlogs.go format.go azure-eventhub.go kafka.go mqtt.go ampq.go zeromq.go stdout.go append.go stats.go redis.go keyval.go elasticsearch.go

 blob-to-queue v1.0-dev

 Listing the blobs in the container: